 The Edison George Town offers a fusion of historical classic and modernity, Penang embraces progression whilst retaining many traditions and cultures of a multi-racial population.

-In the middle of the main building lies The Courtyard, the epicentre in which everything and everyone passes through.
+In the middle of the main building lies The Courtyard, the epicenter in which everything and everyone passes through.
 This airy central space features restored original cast-iron columns and decorative frescos which add a timeless elegance to the building.

 Each guestroom at The Edison George Town has been sensitively designed to retain much of the building’s historical character but at the same time offer chic and contemporary comfort within.
 The winner and their guest will be staying in a 35-38sqm.
-Deluxe Premium Room with a comfortable bed, work desk, seating, coffee and tea making facilities and an ensuite bathroom with unique and luxurious bath amenities.
+Deluxe Premium Room with a comfortable bed, work desk, seating, coffee and tea making facilities, and an ensuite bathroom with unique and luxurious bath amenities.

 2. Eastern & Oriental Hotel

 Eastern & Oriental Hotel is proud of its illustrious heritage.
 Known simply as the ‘E&O’ to generations of travelers, it exudes a charm that is inimitably it’s own.
 For most of its history, its passageways and halls were the preserve of the rich and privileged from the Western world.

 Intrepid visitors included acclaimed writers and aspiring literati who arrived in steamships seeking to experience the exotic East.
 Even with the passage of time, this unique pearl at the heart of George Town continues to shine as a testament to the grand elegance of the British colonial era, the embodiment of both a special time and a special place.

 Indeed, at the E&O, life’s true pleasures never go out of fashion.
 For almost 135 years, the hotel has welcomed the world in timeless style.
 This legacy is conserved and further elevated with the re-opening of the Heritage Wing that is now setting the new standard as a leading destination in classic hospitality.